 ZFS Volume Manager

-The Freenas graphical interface also configuration of nested ZFS datasets within filesystems.ZFS datasets are like subdirectories that have configurable properties independent of their parent filesystem, such as the ability to configure compression or deduplication on a per-dataset basis.
+The introduction to freenas graphical interface also configuration of nested ZFS datasets within filesystems.ZFS datasets are like subdirectories that have configurable properties independent of their parent filesystem, such as the ability to configure compression or deduplication on a per-dataset basis.
 ZFS datasets can also be configured with quotas and reserved space, making them useful for thin-provisioning scenarios.
 Snapshots of datasets can be scheduled separately from the parent file system, or they can be included recursively in a snapshot of the parent volume.

 Core Services Configuration

 The Services section of the GUI allows you to configure, start, and stop the various services that ship with the FreeNAS system.
 FreeNAS supports the following built-in services such as AFP, CIFS, Dynamic DNS, FTP, ISCSI, etc..
-Freenas provides support for network based file based protocols, including CIFS and NFS.CIFS (Common Internet File System) are commonly used in Windows environments or those with a mixture of Windows and Unix-like operating systems.
+By introduction to Freenas provides support for network based file based protocols, including CIFS and NFS.CIFS (Common Internet File System) are commonly used in Windows environments or those with a mixture of Windows and Unix-like operating systems.
 NFS (Network File System) is commonly used for high-performance applications and in heterogeneous environments.Each service can be configured from its corresponding icons.

 ZFS Snapshots are more than just local backups.
 They can be used to create remote backups as well.
 Here we are using the sending and receiving snapshot feature.
 Furthermore, additional snapshots of the same filesystem can be sent incrementally, reducing the size of each backup to the changes that were made between snapshots.
 In case of damage to a local ZFS filesystem such as disk failure in excess of parity protection or irrecoverable log device failure, any backed-up snapshot can be sent to a new ZFS filesystem, recovering all data up to that backup.